Harrison Lake

-Harrison Lake is the largest lake in the southern Coast Mountains of Canada, being about 250 square kilometres (95 mi²) in area.
+Harrison Lake is the largest lake in the southern Coast Mountains of Canada, being about 250 square kilometres (95 mi2) in area.
 It is about 60 km (37 mi) in length and at its widest almost 9 km (5.6 mi) across.
 Its southern end, at the resort community of Harrison Hot Springs, is c.
 95 km east of downtown Vancouver.
 East of the lake are the Lillooet Ranges while to the west are the Douglas Ranges.
-The lake is the last of a series of large north-south glacial valleys tributary to the Fraser along its north bank east of Vancouver, British Columbia.
+The lake is the last of a series of large north–south glacial valleys tributary to the Fraser along its north bank east of Vancouver, British Columbia.
 The others to the west are the Chehalis, Stave, Alouette, Pitt, and Coquitlam Rivers.

+Harrison Lake is a natural lake, not man-made.
+The lake is supplied primarily from the Lillooet River, which flows into the lake at the northernmost point.

 At the north end of the lake is a small First Nations community of the In-SHUCK-ch Nation, Port Douglas, known in the St'at'imcets language as Xa'xtsa (ha-htsa).
 There are three hot springs along the shores of the lake or near it, including near Port Douglas, at Clear Creek, a tributary of Silver River, and at Harrison Hot Springs.
 Doctors Point on the lake's northwest shore was a village and Transformer site, with a large rock painting depicting either the spirit of the winds that rule travel on the lake, or a medicine man turned to stone by the Transformer.

-The lake has imposed a higher risk to recreational users than other BC lakes as it is colder than many of the lakes in the surrounding areas.
+The lake has imposed a higher risk to recreational users than other lakes in BC as it is colder than many of the lakes in the surrounding areas.
 Harrison Lake was implicated in the deaths of three people in 2015, and five total since 2008.